SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/03-OSGtour.md

      cd tutorial-R
 ~~~

-The "tutorial R" command creates a directory "tutorial-R" containing the neccessary script and input files.
+The `tutorial R` command creates a directory `tutorial-R` containing the neccessary script and input files.

 ~~~
+$ ls
 mciP.R       # The example R script file
 R-wrapper.sh # The job execution file
 R.submit     # The job submission file (will discuss later in the lesson HTCondor scripts)
 ~~~

-Lets focus on "mciP.R" and the "R-wrapper" scripts.
-The details of "R.submit" script
+Lets focus on `mciP.R` and the `R-wrapper.sh` scripts.
+The details of `R.submit` script
 will be discussed later when we learn HTCondor scripts.

-The file "mciP.R" is a R script that calculates the value of *pi* using the Monte Carlo
+The file `mciP.R` is a R script that calculates the value of *pi* using the Monte Carlo
 method.
-The R-wrapper.sh essentially loads the R module and runs the "mciP.R"
+The `R-wrapper.sh` essentially loads the R module and runs the `mciP.R`
 script.

 ~~~
+$ cat R-wrapper.sh
 #!/bin/bash # Defines the shell environment.
 source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash
 module load R    # Loads the module